stevenahlberg313/post-install-config/README.md

 <h2>Post-Install Configuration Objectives</h2>

 - Implement "Roles".
 "Roles" determine the permissions an Agent has within their "Department(s)".
 - Implement "Departments".
-"Departments" organize and route tickets, facilitating they are retrievable and cared for by the appropriate support agents.
+"Departments" organize and route tickets, facilitating their retrieval and care by the appropriate support agents.
 - Item 3
 - Item 4
 - Item 5